Select a Topic

 How can I record a GPS track using the MTB Project mobile app?

-Once signed in on the app, open the Account tab and under Profile, tap the Record GPS Track button on the main page.
-Once on the map view, tap the red Start a Ride button to record your ride.
-While recording, you’ll still be able to navigate the map by panning and selecting trails.
-Once finished, stop recording—if you’ve navigated away from the record page, head back to the account tab and tap the Record GPS tracks to return.
-Give your track a name and save the ride to your account—you can also choose to delete your track.
-Note that for the recording function to work, you will need to make sure that your location settings are set to Always so that the app can continuously record the track.
+Once signed in on the app, look for "Record" at the bottom of the main map screen.
+Once on the map view, tap Start to record your ride.
+While recording, tap the compass icon to lock on your location [Android] or toggle it on and off to navigate the map or lock the map to your location [iOS].
+Once finished, tap Pause—if you’ve navigated away from the record page, head back by tapping Record.
+Tap Finish and give your track a name and save the ride to your account—you can also choose to delete your track here.
+Note that for the recording function to work, you will need to make sure that your location settings are enabled or allowed so that the app can continuously record the track.

-How can I submit the track I recorded using the MTB Project mobile app?
+How can I upload the track I recorded to the MTB Project map?

 You cannot submit your track directly from the mobile app.
-To publish your recorded GPS track, tap the Add a trail button under the Profile section of the Account tab on the app, which will take you to the introduction to mapping page on the Hiking Project website.
-Select “Share Your Adventures” to start adding your trails.
+To publish your recorded GPS track, tap the Add a trail button under the Profile section of the Account tab in the app, which will take you to the introduction to mapping page on the Hiking Project website.
+OR log into your account on the MTB Project website, click your user icon in the upper-right corner, and select Your Profile.
+Look for the recorded track under Private Recorded GPS Tracks.
+Open any track and use the add it to the site link.

 How can I add a ride/trail from another GPS source?

 You can upload any track you recorded on a GPS-enabled device such as a Garmin watch or smartphone app like Strava or created using another website as long as it is a .GPX, .KMZ or .KML file.
-Once you have this file, add a trail as you normally would through the MTB Project website.
+Once you have this file, add a trail as you normally would through the Share Your Trails & Photos link under your user icon on the MTB Project website.

-How can I add a trail from my existing ride?
+How can I add a single trail from a complete hike I've already uploaded?

 Trails can be created from an existing ride using the following steps: